MicrosoftDocs/mixed-reality/mixed-reality-docs/galaxy-explorer-update.md

 ### Implementing force grab into the application

 When we tried the force grab on planets, we realized that we had to change the scale of the solar system.
-It turned out that an accurate, medium-sized representation of the solar system is too difficult for users to understand and navigate - they did not know where to look.
-However an accurate, small-sized-representation made some planets too small and selecting planets was difficult.
-As a result, the size of the planets and the spacing between solar objects was designed to feel comfortable within a medium-sized room while being relatively accurate.
+It turned out that an accurate, medium-sized representation of the solar system is difficult for users to understand and navigate - they did not know where to look.
+However an accurate, small-sized-representation made some planets too small to be easily selected.
+As a result, the size of the planets and the spacing between solar objects was designed to feel comfortable within a medium-sized room while maintaining relative accuracy.

 During the later stages of our development sprint, we were lucky enough to have fellow MSFT Mixed Reality experts in-house, so we got to work getting their input as expert testers and doing quick iterations on the force grab interaction.